 MMO: Do you have an all-time favorite Mets moment that stands out for you?

-Jim: Oh gosh it’s got to be 1986, Game 6.
-I remember every single moment.
-I was in tears, so angry, so frustrated, and to watch that moment go down step-by-step it stands out even more than when they actually won the Series.
-I remember winning and I remember also Game 6 against the Astros, which was so exhausting and scary.
-But, that Game 6 against the Red Sox, to me, I can relive that moment now and start crying.
+That Game 6 against the Red Sox, to me, I can relive that moment now and start crying.
 I had an annoying girlfriend who said, “It’s not over.”
-I said, “It’s two outs and nobody on (base)!
-And they’re down by two, what do you not get?”
-(And she said), “Alright don’t get so angry, you have to get so angry?”
+I said, ‘It’s two outs and nobody on (base)!
+And they’re down by two, what do you not get?’
+(And she said), “Alright don’t get so angry, why do you have to get so angry?”
 Then the first runners on, but it’s still two outs.
-And then when Mookie had two strikes I said, “You don’t understand, he strikes out every time he has two strikes and swings at everything.”
+Then when Mookie had two strikes I said, ‘You don’t understand, he strikes out every time he has two strikes and swings at everything!’

-And then people forget the wild pitch that scored the tying run, that alone, I was like, OH MY GOD!
-WHAT JUST HAPPENED?!
-And people always blame Buckner, but you can’t blame Buckner, it was that wild pitch that stunned the world.
-That wild pitch that brought in the tying run was a nuclear explosion and if you’re on the field when that happens, you’re sitting there and already drinking champagne in your head, you’re like alright let’s just end this, and then you’re there like what happened?
-You’re NUMB, you’re NUMB!
+And then people forget the wild pitch that scored the tying run, that alone, I was like, oh my God, what just happened?!
+People always blame Buckner, but you can’t blame Buckner.
+It was that wild pitch that stunned the world.
+That wild pitch that brought in the tying run was a nuclear explosion and if you’re on the field when that happens, you’re sitting there and already drinking champagne in your head.
+You’re like, alright, let’s just end this.
+And then you’re there like what happened?
+You’re numb, you’re numb!
 That ground ball could’ve went to anyone and no one was fielding that.
 They (Red Sox) were in shock.

-And I did it, and I went oh my god that’s freaking brilliant!
+And I did it.
+I went, oh my God, that’s freaking brilliant!
 It’s a no-brainer, I don’t even have to think about this, I can just be myself.
 So I made the video and I post it, and I don’t sit there and wait and see how many people looked at it, I said that’s it, I’m done for the day.
-And then she said that I need to do every game.
-I said are you kidding?
-Nah, I’ll do one maybe when they play the Yankees.
+And then she said, “You need to do every game.”
+I said, ‘Are you kidding?
+Nah, I’ll do one maybe when they play the Yankees.’
 She said, “No, no, no, you have to do every single game.”

 MMO: You’re so passionate in these videos, people feed off that and love the energy you bring.